pmbaumgartner/prodigy-iaa/README.md

 ## Example

-Calculates agreement using dataset `my-dataset`, which is a `multiclass` problem -- meaning it's data is generated using the `choice` interface, exclusive choices, storing choices in the "accept" key.
-In this example, there are 5 total examples, 4 of them have co-incident annotations (i.e. overlap), and 3 unique annotators.
+In this toy example, the command calculates agreement using dataset `my-dataset`, which is a `multiclass` problem -- meaning it's data is generated using the `choice` interface, exclusive choices, storing choices in the "accept" key.
+In this example, there are 5 total examples, 4 of them have co-incident annotations (i.e. any overlap), and 3 unique annotators.

 ```
 $ prodigy iaa.sessions my-dataset multiclass